hxwang/SmartGridSummary/papers/file/sraj11-utility-privacy.md

 ### Summary
+- The author brings the most current treatments of the privacy-utility tradeoff into a single model.

+### Contribution
 - abstract the privacy and utility requirement of smart meter data
 - tradeoff privacy and utility
   - e.g., for a stationary Gaussian Markov model of the electricity load, it is shown that the optimal utility-and-porivacy preserving solution requires filtering out frequency components that are low in power.